Saint Petersburg & Moscow for Single and Solo Travellers

 This price includes:

-✓ Flight from Amsterdam to Saint Petersburg and from Moscow to Amsterdam (alternative city of departure is possible)
+✓ Flight from Brussels to Saint Petersburg and from Moscow to Brussels (alternative city of departure is possible)

 ✓ Accommodation in good hotels in Saint Petersburg and Moscow (on double sharing basis)